SubhrajyotiSen/HeaderFile-Lexicon/README.md

 | |      |  __|      > <     | |   | |      | |  | | | . ` |
 | |____  | |____    / . \   _| |_  | |____  | |__| | | |\  |
 |______| |______|  /_/ \_\ |_____|  \_____|  \____/  |_| \_|

 ````

-Lexicon is custom header file for C++.
+## Lexicon is custom header file for C++.

-Please note that it only works on the Windows OS
+Please note that it only works on the Windows.

 It is a collection of some simple and some complex functions.
 These functions can be used to manipulate strings, create animations ( without graphics.h ), etc.

-To know more see the Wiki
+To know more see the [Wiki](https://github.com/MFReaper/HeaderFile-Lexicon/tree/master/Wiki) !!